Fredericksburg, TX 78624

 While the George H.W.
 Bush Gallery offers a macro-look at the war, the Pacific War museum’s Plaza of Presidents and Memorial Courtyard provides some perspective on the individuals that served.
 Take a moment to explore the Plaza of Presidents and you’ll find stone and bronze memorials that outline the services of 10 U.S. Presidents, from Franklin D. Roosevelt to George H.W.
 Bush.
 Then stroll through the Memorial Courtyard and examine the plaques commemorating the individuals, units, and ships that served in the war.
 Finally, take a moment to reflect as you explore the tranquility of the Japanese Garden of Peace, which was built and donated by the people of Japan in the 1970’s.

 All of this may sound like a lot to take in, but you’re not quite done yet.
 For a one-of-a-kind immersive experience, plot a course for the Pacific Combat Zone, a two-acre indoor/outdoor exhibit that is one of the most popular exhibits at the museum.
-Climb aboard a historic PT boat Tender as it prepares PT-309 for a mission, get an up-close look at a TBM Avenger (one of the most significant planes in the war), and examine an enormous to-scale map of the Pacific Theatre.
+See a restored PT boat that served in World War II, get an up-close look at a TBM Avenger (one of the most significant planes in the war), and examine an enormous to-scale map of the Pacific Theatre.

 Don’t miss the living history demonstrations at the Pacific Combat Zone.
 Watch as a team of U.S. Forces attempt to capture a fortified Japanese position with landing craft, tanks, and flamethrowers.
 A showcase of the equipment, weapons, and tactics of the Pacific Theatre, this thrilling show brings history to life.